 Whatever it looks like, mutual aid is rooted in solidarity, not charity, because we know that we keep us safe while we are organizing to build the new world.

 When the Covid-19 pandemic outbreak began, we knew a rapid response initiative would be critical to helping impacted individuals survive and meet basic needs now, and in the wake of future natural and man-made crises, while not falling prey to disaster capitalism.
 By working with, listening to, and supporting impacted individuals and communities, especially our most vulnerable brothers and sisters, we support what they need to lead their own recovery and build long-term, sustainable and resilient communities.

-More recently, we mobilized in response to Hurricane Ida in 2021, and worked alongside other grassroots mutual aid groups to support our Central MS brothers and sisters in the wake of the Winter Ice Storm of 2020 and the Jackson Water Crisis of 2022 and the Delta and North MS tornadoes of 2023.
+More recently, we mobilized in response to Hurricane Ida in 2021, and worked alongside other grassroots mutual aid groups to support our brothers and sisters in the wake of the Winter Ice Storm of 2020, the Jackson Water Crisis of 2022 and the Delta and North MS tornadoes of 2023.

 Our mutual aid efforts are entirely dependent on grassroots solidarity.
-If you or your orgranization want to be part of the MS Gulf Coast Mutual Aid Network, join us here.
-To make a solidarity offering to our mutual aid fund, donate here.
+If you or your organization want to be part of the MS Gulf Coast Mutual Aid Collective, join us here.

 hub city mutual aid